-The governors' admissions committee will consider batches of applications on a weekly basis with a 4pm deadline every Friday (term time only) for receipt of applications.
+The governors' admissions committee is convened by email on receipt of each admission.
+A minimum of 3 governors is needed.
 If more applications are received than there are places available, the over-subscription criteria will be applied

 Parents will be notified of the outcome of their in-year application in writing within 15 school days.